nikostoulas/node-nc/README.md

 ## Using await

-If you have a very complicated expression (many nested expresssions) you have to await split it in two expressions:
+If you have a very complicated expression (many nested expresssions) it is better to split it in two expressions:

 ```javascript
 // Bad
 await Compicated-Epression